kcyeu/camco/README.md

 Feature:
 --------

-1. Support CA on both Facebook and web3.
+1. Supports CA on both Facebook and web3.
-2. Convert monster codes to URLs, then open them in new pages.
+2. Converts monster codes to URLs, then open them in new pages.
-3. Convert monster codes to URLs, then copy them to clipboard.
+3. Converts monster codes to URLs, then copy them to clipboard.
 4. New version supports BATCH processing!

 Usage: